Note: I may earn money or products from the companies, products, or links mentioned in this post.

 I have been coaching people on Pinterest for a few years now and have seen a lot over the years.
 But one of the things I have noticed the most is that people’s Pinterest Pin descriptions are not always the greatest.

 Want to know more?
-Keep reading below for my 3 tips to writing a perfect pin description!
+Keep reading below for my three tips for writing a perfect pin description!

 Writing a Description for Your Pinterest Pin: